dchevell/flask-executor/README.md

 these contexts or that depends on information or configuration stored in `flask.current_app`, `flask.request` or `flask.g` can be submitted to the executor without modification.

+Note: due to limitations in Python's default object serialisation and a lack of shared memory space between subprocesses, contexts cannot be pushed to `ProcessPoolExecutor()` workers.

 Futures
 -------